US Expat Taxes for Americans Living in Ecuador – What You Need to Know

 If you have overseas assets worth over US$200,000 per person, excluding your home if it is owned in your own name, you also have to file form 8938 to declare them.

 If you had a total of at least US$10,000 in one or more foreign bank and/or investment accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 If you pay income tax in Ecuador, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.

 “Husbands and wives must file tax returns separately in respect of employment income, business income, and income received from assets, which are owned individually.
 Income from jointly owned property and all other joint income are divided with each spouse reporting half.” – KPMG

 The main exemptions are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Ecuadorian resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Ecuador.
 These exemptions can be combined if necessary.
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.

 The US and Ecuadorian governments share taxpayer info, and Ecuadorian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.